The rear derailleur (or the rear mech) is probably the most important component of the modern bike’s transmission system.

-To complicate matters a bit more, each of the top manufacturers of derailleurs follows different naming conventions for the cage sizes:
+To complicate matters further, each of the top manufacturers follow different naming conventions for the cage sizes:

 ➥ Upon, going through this guide, you’ll be able to get to know more about the difference between a long cage and a short cage derailleurs

 Funnily enough, since the long cage can support a wider range of movement, it can be easily used in all differential ranges of the chains and cassettes.
 But many cyclists agree that having a derailleur that compliments the drivetrain will see you get a snappier performance out of your shifts.